 Can I deduct commuting expenses like gas, mileage, or toll fees?

-Commuting expenses between your home and main workplace are never deductible, even if your workplace is far away or you conduct business or haul work supplies during your commute.
-(A few states allow you to deduct certain commuter related expenses, but that has to be done on your state return.)
+Commuting expenses between your home and main workplace are never deductible on your federal taxes, even if your workplace is far away or you conduct business or haul work supplies during your commute.

 However, if you travel to and from a temporary work location (where your assignment is expected to last no more than 1 year) outside your metropolitan area, you can claim commuting expenses.
 You can also claim commuting expenses to and from a temporary work site, regardless of location, as long as your main workplace is elsewhere.